SJPBP/SJPBP/README.md

 ### Hi there 👋

+I am new to GitHub and I hope to to contribute to the GitHub awesome projects and be part of its community.

+- 🌱 I’m currently learning C language
+- 🧪 I'm trying to become an expert in Python and most contribution will be to python projects.
+- 🫠 My new journey to Github will be a tiring one and hope to get all of the support from GitHub awesome community

 <!--
 **SJPBP/SJPBP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.